juxt/bidi/README.md

 (def compiled-routes (compile-route routes))
 ```

-Since compiled route structures are slightly more unwiedly, the decision
+Since compiled route structures are more unwieldy, the decision of
-of whether and when to compile a route structure is left to the library
+whether and when to compile a route structure is left to the library
 user (you).
 For example, it is a good idea to serialize route structures
 in their uncompiled forms and compile just-in-time prior to the route
 structure being used for route matching.